Liquidity Provider Rewards

 Overview of the Liquidity Provider rewards Program.

-To incentivize market liquidity, DYDX will be distributed to liquidity providers based on a formula that rewards participation in markets, two-sided depth, spread (vs. mid-market), and uptime on dYdX’s Layer 2 Protocol.
-Any Ethereum address can earn these rewards, subject to a minimum maker volume threshold of 0.25% of maker volume in the preceding epoch.
-DYDX will be distributed on a 28-day epoch basis over five years and are not subject to any vesting or lockups.
-1,150,685 DYDX will be distributed per epoch.
+To incentivize market liquidity, $DYDX will be distributed to liquidity providers based on formulas that reward participation in markets, maker volume, two-sided depth, spread (vs. mid-market), and uptime on dYdX’s Layer 2 Protocol.
+Any Ethereum address can earn these rewards, subject to a minimum maker volume threshold of 0.25% of maker volume in the preceding epoch. $DYDX will be distributed on a 28-day epoch basis over five years and are not subject to any vesting or lockups.
+1,150,685 $DYDX will be distributed per epoch.

 Orders below a certain minimum depth (size) (